ifrahnz26/ME-MYSELF-AND-I/README.md

 ## 🚀 What I'm Passionate About:
 - **Coding** 💻: I’m all about diving deep into new programming languages, tools, and frameworks!
 Whether it's front-end magic or back-end wizardry, I’m here for it all.
 From JavaScript to Python and everything in between, I love learning and creating with code!
--**Web Design** 🎨: Crafting sleek, user-friendly, and visually appealing designs is my jam!
+- **Web Design** 🎨: Crafting sleek, user-friendly, and visually appealing designs is my jam!
 I believe great design makes code shine ✨.
 - **UI/UX** 💡: Making experiences seamless, intuitive, and delightful for users is my mission.
 Let's build interfaces that people will love!

   ## 🔧 Skills & Tools I Use: